UNSW-ZZSC9020/GitHub/README.md

 If you do not have git installed, you will see something like

-`bash: git: command not recognized`
+`bash: git: command not recognised`

 If this is the case, you will have to set it up using the following instructions: